Drago1426/Major-Project/README.md

 4. Open iVCam on both the phone and the PC.
 5. Make sure the phone camera feed appears in the iVCam PC client.
 6. Open the Unity project.
-7. If Unity/Vuforia does not automatically use the iVCam camera, select or configure the iVCam webcam device in the Vuforia/AR camera settings.
+7. If Unity or Vuforia does not automatically use the iVCam camera, select or configure the iVCam webcam device in the Vuforia/AR camera settings.

 Once iVCam is connected, pressing Play in Unity should use the phone camera feed as the AR camera input.